 WATCH FOR REQUESTS FOR INFORMATION FROM YOUR SCHOOL(S).
 Your school(s) may contact you via your school email or student portal and ask you to verify the information you provided on your FAFSA.
 This process is referred to as verification and does not mean you did anything wrong!
 Be sure to provide needed information to the school as soon as possible.

 WHAT IS MY STUDENT AID INDEX (SAI)?

 YOUR SAI IS:

-- Calculated based on the information that you provided on the FAFSA and will be listed on your FSS - Used as a measure of your family's financial resources - Used by colleges to calculate financial aid - The same at each school that you apply to
+• Calculated based on the information that you provided on the FAFSA and will be listed on your FSS will receive

 YOUR SAI IS NOT: